 Rollins Pass Road Status

 This Rollins Pass Road Status (Corona Pass Road Status) page is updated every week of the year and often daily.
-The page is updated as, when, or if conditions change; please note that closures due to search and rescue/recovery efforts, wildfires on or near the pass, avalanches, extreme fire conditions, washouts, downed trees, rockfalls, snow slides, mudslides, late season and early season snowstorms, weather, stuck vehicles blocking the road, or other reasons are always possible—we’ve seen it all!
+The page is updated as, when, or if conditions change; please note that closures due to search and rescue/recovery efforts, wildfires on or near the pass, avalanches, extreme fire conditions, washouts, downed trees, rockfalls, snow slides, mudslides, late season and early season snowstorms, weather, immobilized vehicles blocking the road, or other reasons are always possible—we’ve seen it all!
 Permanent closures and Stage 3 fire closure information is collected from official sources; all other fluid data on this page is aggregated from direct observations by the Preserve Rollins Pass team and/or crowd-sourced information available and provided to Preserve Rollins Pass.
-You can help: to share an update with us about ground conditions, submit a photograph/video, and/or to propose an edit, email [email protected].
+You can help: to share an anonymized update with us about ground conditions, submit a photograph/video, and/or to propose an edit, email [email protected].

 Currently: